How To Overcome Fear Of Loss In Trading (3 Tips And Hacks)

 How to overcome fear of loss in trading is mainly achieved by trading small, trading mechanically, and being ignorant to the market.
 Trading is all about good decision-making, and the less likely you are to make behavioral mistakes the better you’ll perform.
 Detachment to money and automatic trading reduce the chances of knee-jerk decisions.

-In the insight full book by Victor Niederhoffer called The Education of A Speculator, he writes that there are so many ways to lose, but so few ways to win.
+In the insightful full book by Victor Niederhoffer called The Education of A Speculator, he writes that there are so many ways to lose but so few ways to win.
 That is very true, and hence much of trading is about inverse thinking: avoiding the gravest mistakes gets you a long way.

-There is an old proverb that says that the good is in the absence of the bad.
+An old proverb says that the good is in the absence of the bad.
 In tennis, you can become very good by avoiding unforced errors.
 Charled D. Ellis wrote a famous article in 1975 called The Loser’s Game, quoted in Howard Mark’s The Most Important Thing.

-Ellis’ article is frequently referencing a book by Simo Ramo called Extraordinary Tennis for The Ordinary Tennis Player.
-Ramo was both a scientist and statistician and studied tennis matches played by both professionals and amateurs.
+Ellis’ article frequently references a book by Simo Ramo called Extraordinary Tennis for The Ordinary Tennis Player.
+Ramo was a scientist and statistician and studied tennis matches played by professionals and amateurs.
 Ramo concluded:

 In expert tennis, about 80 percent of the points are won; in amateur tennis, about 80 percent of the points are lost.
 In other words, professional tennis is a winner’s game – the final outcome is determined by the activities of the winner – and amateur tennis is a loser’s game – the final outcome is determined by the activities of the loser.